haraldng/omnipaxos/docs/src/omnipaxos/storage.md

 # Storage
-You are free to use any storage implementation with `SequencePaxos`.
+You are free to use any storage implementation with `OmniPaxos`.
 The only requirement is that it implements the `Storage` trait.
 OmniPaxos includes the package `omnipaxos_storage` which provides two types of storage implementation that work out of the box: `MemoryStorage` and `PersistentStorage`.

 ## Importing `omnipaxos_storage`
 To use the provided storage implementations, we need to add `omnipaxos_storage` to the dependencies in the cargo file.